RavenousLegs

 Indian Cultural Heritage in Madhya Pradesh - Chanderi - Bird's eye view

-I moved on to 15th century to live a day in the royal kingdom of Bundelkhand.
-Orchha is a tiny medieval town on the banks of river Betwa, which was a princely state for the Bundela kings.
-Orchha was gifted to the Bundela king by a Mughal Emperor as a token of their friendship.
-A day of walk in the town took me to marvellous palaces, forts, temples and cenotaphs displaying Mughal influenced Rajput architecture.
+I moved on to the 15th century, immersing myself in the royal kingdom of Bundelkhand.
+Nestled on the banks of the river Betwa, Orchha was a princely state ruled by the Bundela kings.
+It was a gift from a Mughal Emperor as a token of friendship.
+A day spent exploring the town revealed magnificent palaces, forts, temples, and cenotaphs, showcasing the fusion of Mughal and Rajput architectural styles.

-My thoughts: Man had started making friends with invaders, establishing cross-communal relationship.
+My thoughts: The man had begun forming friendships with invaders, establishing cross-communal relationships.

 Indian Cultural Heritage in Madhya Pradesh - Orchha - Princely state of Bundelkhand